Phone-GWP-group

 Cardboard dividers are a low cost option for single trip applications.

-Due to the nature of corrugated cardboard (less hardwearing than plastic materials), reusability is limited, and they are generally only used for single-trip applications.
+Due to the nature of corrugated cardboard (which is less hardwearing than plastic), it is less reusable and is generally used only for single-trip applications.

-They can also shed particles (similarly to foam) and are not resistant to moisture.
-However, they can benefit from various coatings to add water resistance, VCI corrosion inhibitor, and anti-static properties.
+They can also shed particles (similar to foam) and are not moisture-resistant.
+However, they can benefit from various coatings to add water resistance, VCI corrosion inhibitors, and anti-static properties.

 Summary